GaneshKumar-2003/Blood-Bank-Management-System/README.md

 This blood bank management service is developed as a web-based system.
 It consists of four main features:

-1. Home
+I.   Home
-2. Donor Login
+II.
+Donor Login
-3. Blood Donation Camp Search
+III.
+Blood Donation Camp Search
-4. Blood Bank Search
+IV.
+Blood Bank Search

 1. Home:
 This page serves as the home page, providing general knowledge about which blood group can donate to whom and who can receive from whom.